DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 <br />

 ### HTB and TryHackMe
-At this time, I hit Script Kiddie (Level 1) in HTB and aim to get Hacker (Level 2) by end of the month.
-I truly enjoy Hack The Box and TryHackMe as both help you create methodologies to get user level and root level on machines.
-TryHackMe can be very beginner level with some rooms, but the main focus of TryHackMe rooms is to help you and guide you, while HTB gives you tips but does not give you the answers.
+At the time of writing, I reached Script Kiddie (Level 1) in HTB and aim to get Hacker (Level 2) by end of the month.
+I truly enjoy Hack The Box (HTB) and TryHackMe as both help you create methodologies.
+TryHackMe focuses on guiding you though challenges, focusing on helping you learn and can provide guides.
+HTB gives you tips but does not give you the answers, it's focused on giving you a challenge, and forcing you to use your skills of enumeration and recon.
 I have done two easy boxes within HackTheBox and 3 practice rooms within TryHackMe so far, below I went into more detail on what I learned.

-I would suggest watching [ippsec's HTB videos](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) and [CyberMentor's HTB videos](https://www.youtube.com/channel/UC0ArlFuFYMpEewyRBzdLHiw/playlists) to learn see what HTB challenges compose of and what you can learn from it.
+I would suggest watching [ippsec's HTB videos](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) and [CyberMentor's HTB videos](https://www.youtube.com/channel/UC0ArlFuFYMpEewyRBzdLHiw/playlists) to see what HTB challenges compose of.
 I plan on creating YouTube videos on retired HTB boxes ones I have gained enough experience.

 <b>HackTheBox</b>